JuliaComputing/DepotDelivery.jl/README.md

 path = build(["path/project-1", "path-2/project-2"]; depot=depot_path, precompiled=true)
 ```

+Be aware that `build` will copy everything inside those directories to `depot_path/dev/`.
+Avoid populating those directories with unnecessary files.
+For example, when starting a new project, it's better to run `julia --project=./isolated_folder/` rather than `julia --project=.`, as in the latter case the `Project.toml` file will coexist with other stuff.

 ## Building for Non-Host Platforms

 - Use any `Base.BinaryPlatforms.AbstractPlatform` as the `platform` argument.